mranenko/scss-boilerplate/readme.md

 command in the project directory:

 <pre>
-sass --watch styles demo/styles
+sass --watch styles
 </pre>

-This will recompile SCSS files in the <code>styles/</code> and
+<small>Note: If the about sass command is not recognized, run
-<code>demo/styles/</code> directories, and will continue watching for
+<code>npm install -g sass</code></small>

-any other style changes.
+This will recompile SCSS files in the <code>styles/</code> directory and will continue watching for any other style changes.
 To stop watching, press <code>ctrl+c</code>.

-Preview your changes by viewing <code>demo/index.html</code> in a web browser.
+Preview your changes by opening <code>demo/index.html</code> in a web browser.